 There are several types of tests used to detect STDs, which usually involve taking samples of bodily fluids or cells to check for signs of infection.
 It's usually a painless and relatively quick procedure.

 It's understandable if you feel uncomfortable having your private parts examined.
-But rest assured, your healthcare professional will ask your permission to look at or touch your body to make you as comfortable as possible.
+But rest assured, our STD/STI specialists will ask your permission to look at or touch your body to make you as comfortable as possible.

-Depending on the suspected type of infection, your healthcare provider may recommend one of the following tests:
+Depending on your condition and sexual lifestyle you may be recommend one of the following STD tests:

 Urine test